Tramadol Side Effects and Signs of Addiction

 Tramadol Addiction

-Tramadol appears to have a low dependence rate, meaning those taking tramadol do not seem to show the same level of physical and psychological dependence on the medication as when taking other opiates.
-As such, tramadol is considered to have a lower addiction rate than other opioids, but the risk cannot be fully dismissed.7
+Tramadol appears to have a low dependence rate.
+This means that those taking it do not seem to show the same level of physical and psychological dependence on the medication as when taking other opiates.
+As such, tramadol is considered to have a lower addiction rate than other opioids, but the risk cannot be fully dismissed.

-When tramadol addiction does occur, those most at risk for addiction are the patients who have been taking tramadol:
+When tramadol addiction does occur, those most at risk for addiction are the patients who have been taking it:

 • For a longer period of time